-This 'Luke Cage' Season 2 Death Scene Left Fans In Awe & I Didn't See It Coming
+A Main Character Was Killed Off In 'Luke Cage' Season 2 & OMG, I Didn't See That Coming

 Warning: Spoilers for Luke Cage Season 2 follow.
 Luke Cage Season 2 certainly had its share of deaths this season.
 Some were seriously gruesome, like the Bushmaster's beheadings to leave Mariah Stokes a warning.
 Some were downright horrific, like the Rum Punch Massacre, when Mariah went to Bushmaster's family restaurant and murdered everyone in sight.
 And some were tragic, like Ridenhour and Comanche, as long-simmering betrayal came to a head.
 But none held a candle to the final major Luke Cage Season 2 death scene of Mariah Stokes.